 Which Class – Which Teacher?

-Start with a Beginner or a Multi-Level class that seems interesting.
 Your first class should be about finding a teacher you connect with before they even start teaching the class.
 Choosing the best class comes down to how you feel about it.
 There are so many types of classes and teachers it’s best to find what makes you feel good.

 Clothing and Gear